yamilburgos/JS_JavaRISK/README.md

 - Check to see if the 2 cells clicked are nearby or not with their positions.
 - Check to see if the 2 cells clicked belong to the same player or not.
 - Create and display 2 dices after 2 cells were clicked back to back.
-- Assign a different number value to all of the game board's pieces.
+- Assign a different number value to all the game board's pieces.
-- Use the number value to determine the amount of rolls and total number on a dice.
+- Use the number value to determine the number of rolls and total number on a dice.
-- Always check to see if all of the pieces were taken by a Player to see if someone won.
+- Always check to see if all the pieces were taken by a Player to see if someone won.

 ---